The Table widget and inline feedback tools can combine to create a powerful platform for teacher comments and student self-assessment.

 - Allow the student to self-assess and submit their work;

-- If the rubric is in an Assessed lesson, then marks can be assigned to the Table question and provide the student with a percentile grade.
+- If the rubric is in an Assessed Lesson, then marks can be assigned to the Table question and provide the student with a percentile grade.

-Make a rubric from scratch
+Build the rubric from scratch

-Start by adding a Table question to a lesson.
+Start by adding a Table question to a Lesson.
 Rows and columns can be added or removed as needed.

 Use the left column to list the skills demonstrated or topics covered.
 Use the top row to create the scale of proficiency (A, B, C or 2, 1, 0, etc).
 Add some shading to these cells to visually differentiate them from the rest of the table.